Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```

 ### Customize Sort Function
-You can define a custom function for sorting by using the keyword argument **key=function**.This function should return a numeric value, which will be used to determine the sorting order, with the lowest values appearing first.
+You can define a custom function for sorting by using the keyword argument **key=function**.
+This function should return a numeric value, which will be used to determine the sorting order, with the lowest values appearing first.

 **Code Example**
     ```jac linenums="1"